-How a Fire Extinguisher, an Allergic Reaction, and an ER Visit Improved My Life
+How a Fire Extinguisher, an Allergic Reaction, and the ER Changed My Life

-Doctors never helped so I tried a couple alternatives.
+Doctors never helped, so I tried a couple of alternatives

 I have a feeling this will be our last attempt to find a doctor who can help me because so far, as my dad likes to say, ‘They’re all a bunch of quacks’.